tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 Number of learning steps.

 ### initial prompt

 Additional learning prompt input field.

-The prompt is only converted to embedding (embedding layer) before input to the encoder, and the emphasis syntax is not emphasized by input here.
+The prompt is only converted to embedding (embedding layer) before input to the encoder, and the emphasis syntax is not emphasized if you enter it here.

-Optional: Selects the number of tokens used for embedding, either the specified number or the number set in init_text.

-Selects the number of tokens used for embedding, either the specified number or the number set in init_text.

-If the number of tokens exceeds the number of layers, it is rounded down.

-If the number of layers is small, the learning time is shortened.

-### name

-Name for saving embedding.
-You can overwrite the name by turning on the check button next to it.

 ## embedding_estimate_日本語

 stable diffusion webui 拡張